Berry Good Triple-Berry Oat Smoothie

-It’s filling, delicious and packed with vitamins, fiber, and antioxidants.
+It’s filling, delicious, and packed with vitamins, fiber, and antioxidants.
 What’s more, it’s a well-balanced source of healthy fat, protein, and grains.

 To make it even better, anthocyanins (the flavonoid behind this smoothie’s gorgeous color) provide anti-inflammatory effects.

-Triple-Berry Oat Smoothie Ingredients
+Triple-Berry Chia Seeds Smoothie Ingredients

 Simple and delicious ingredients are the key to this filling smoothie.
 Plus, they all have potent nutritional properties that make this drink a powerhouse.